jbennett7/Statistics/README.md

 ### Old
 * Updated the [Introduction to Regression](Freedman/03%20Part%20III.%20Correlation%20and%20Regression/10%20Regression/01%20Introduction.ipynb).
-This has a good demonstration on how to use NHANES data sets, how to filter data sets for specifics.
+This demonstrates how to use NHANES data sets and how to filter data sets for specifics.
 Although it uses `lm()` to create the linear regression line, it does explain how to manually create one using the predictor's mean, standard deviation, and the correlation between predictor and response.
 * Updated [The Graph of Averages](Freedman/03%20Part%20III.%20Correlation%20and%20Regression/10%20Regression/02%20The%20Graph%20of%20Averages.ipynb).
 A method of aggregating data points is described here.
-Can be used for other uses.
+It can be used for other uses.

 ## References (Chicago)
 * Freedman, David, Robert Pisani, and Roger Purves.
 2007.
 Statistics, Fourth edition.
 New York: W. W. Norton & Company, Inc.